 This is China's most famous cake, traditionally fed to the Chinese Kitchen God so he will report favorably on a family's behavior when he returns to heaven before the start of the New Year season.
 In Chinese culture, cakes symbolize togetherness and a rich life.
 The main ingredient in nian gao is glutinous rice flour, available in Asian grocery stores.
 The cake is filled with dried fruit and steamed.

-Baked Nian Gao - Not comfortable with the idea of steaming a cake?
-Here is a recipe for... baked Nian Gao.
+If you're not comfortable with the idea of steaming a cake, here is a recipe for... baked nian gao.
 The cake is filled with red azuki beans, used in many Chinese festive dishes.
-And for a little extra help, here is step by step instructions, with photos, to make Baked Nian Gao.
+And for a little extra help, here are step-by-step instructions, with photos, for making it.

 No Chinese New Year celebration would be complete without cookies!
 These almond cookies have a light, delicate flavor that is not too overpowering.

 Peanuts symbolize longevity in Chinese culture.
 In this easy recipe, the peanuts are coated in a syrupy mixture with brown sugar, corn syrup, and five-spice powder.

 At any Chinese New Year celebration, you'll see red everywhere, as the color red is a powerful symbol of happiness and joy in Chinese culture.
 Made with red adzuki (azuki) beans, this popular sweet dessert soup is perfect for Chinese New Year.
 Lotus seeds and dried tangerine peel give the soup an interesting variety of textures and flavor.